 Balvenie’s David Stewart was one of the first distillers to experiment with aging whisky in a different cask after it had already reached full maturity.
 ‘We were already using American and European oak casks, but I wondered how it would turn out if we just re-casked some American oak-matured whisky into Sherry butts,’ Stewart says.

-In 1983 he created Balvenie Classic, which was rebranded 10 years later as Balvenie Double Wood, becoming the first Scotch to use secondary maturation as a USP.
+In 1983 he created Balvenie Classic, which was rebranded 10 years later as Balvenie Double Wood.

 At around the same time, a handful of other distillers, including Glenmorangie and Diageo, were also playing about with Sherry butt finishes, and it didn’t take long for producers across Scotland, and even around the world, to release their own.